American glass museum attracting tourists to Weston, West Virginia

 More than 14,000 pieces of glass on display at the Museum of American Glass in West Virginia.
 (Photo courtesy Tom Felt)

-WESTON, W.Va. — Minutes away from one of West Virginia’s most popular tourist destinations——one of the most extensive glass museums in the U.S. is attracting an tourists from across the globe.
+WESTON, W.Va. — Minutes away from one of West Virginia’s most popular tourist destinations——one of the most extensive glass museums in the U.S. is attracting tourists from across the globe.

 Advertisement